-In other words, cover only exists while travelling the official route (i.e. the Road Book) during the course of the competition and while under the control of the event organisers.
+In other words, cover only exists for drivers who have signed on while travelling the official route (i.e. the Road Book) during the course of the competition and while under the control of the event organisers.

 Scope of Cover: